-Summary: Non-signatory Turkey acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to accede to the convention.
-Turkey has participated in every meeting of the convention yet abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2017.
+Summary: Non-signatory Turkey acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to join the convention.
+Turkey has participated as an observer in every meeting of the convention.
+It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2018.

 Turkey has imported cluster munitions and possesses a stockpile.
 Turkey states that it last produced cluster munitions in 2005 and has never used or exported them.

 The Republic of Turkey has not acceded to the Convention on Cluster Munitions.